kpictor/CSCS-QA-Generator/README.md

 ## Usage

-1.  **Select AI Provider:** Choose between Gemini and OpenAI from the dropdown menu.
+1.  **Select AI Provider:** Choose between Gemini, OpenAI, Qwen, and Claude from the dropdown menu.
 2.  **Enter API Key:** Input your API key for the selected provider.
 3.  **Validate Key:** Click "Validate Key".
 This will verify the key and fetch the available AI models.
 The buttons below will become active upon successful validation.
 4.  **Select Model:** Choose a specific AI model from the dropdown.